 Super Bowl Live, a fan village that will include activities, sponsor booths, concerts and more, will be staged at downtown Miami’s Bayfront Park beginning Saturday, Jan.
 25, and running through Saturday, Feb.
 1 (closed on Wednesday, Jan.
 29).
 Admission for Super Bowl Live is free.

 Super Bowl Opening Night will be held on Monday, Jan.
 27 at Marlins Park (home of MLB’s Miami Marlins), and features the annual Super Bowl Media Day.
 The event is open to spectators; general admission tickets begin at $25 and can be purchased via Ticketmaster.

 If it’s your first visit to Miami, don’t pass up a chance to see the famed Miami Beach (which includes the “South Beach” that so many refer to during sporting events held in Miami).
 For a unique cultural and/or culinary experience, check out the city’s Little Havana district west of downtown, which includes the “Calle Ocho” (Eighth Street) on which many popular Cuban restaurants and shops are located.
-Our Miami city guide has more details on what to experience in the area.
+Our Miami sports travel guide has more details on what to experience in the area.

 Here are more sporting events that you can check out while in South Florida:

 • The NBA’s Miami Heat complete a five-game homestand early in Super Bowl week, hosting games against Orlando on Monday, Jan.
 27, and Boston on Tuesday, Jan.
 28. The Heat’s home, AmericanAirlines Arena, is in downtown Miami, not far from Bayfront Park and across the bay from Miami Beach.
 If you’re planning on sticking around after the Super Bowl, the Heat play at home again on Monday, Feb.
 3, against Philadelphia.